-Help the job fit with life outside work When an organisation invests in a location (for example, expanding in size or moving into new premises) it can improve how an area is perceived.
+Build an attractive location When an organisation invests in a location (for example, expanding in size or moving into new premises) it can improve how an area is perceived.
 The neighbourhood may be viewed as "up and coming", attracting further investment from other organisations.
+26

 Foster community connections Organisations engaging with their local communities can help build and strengthen connections between individuals and among local businesses.
 This can create new opportunities, grow lasting bonds, and promote local cohesion.
 Think about how the local community can be engaged during a change initiative, and how new connections between local people can be created.
-Reduce environmental harms